Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

     optimised Linux version called COS or Cray Operating System on the compute nodes.
 It is optimised to reduce OS jitter and hence to enhance scalability of applications as that is after all the primary goal of a pre-exascale machine.
 But that implies that certain Linux daemons that your software may expect to find are not present on the compute nodes.
-D-bus comes to mind.
+D-Bus comes to mind.

 Also, the LUMI user support team is **too small to do all software installations** which is why we currently state in our policy that a LUMI user should be capable of installing their software themselves or have